 A State Advisory Board, whose membership includes our coordinator, are working on drafting legislation that will identify what types of items that 911 Boards can pay for, as well as attempting to provide a stable source of on-going revenue.

-Investment income, impacted by low interest rates, will continue to be an immaterial contributor to overall income.
+Investment income, although beginning to show slight increases, will continue to be an immaterial contributor to overall income.